-In 1987, a Relocation Committee determined that Mobile’s historic downtown area would be well suited for an expanded, state-of-the-art science center and IMAX theater.
+In 1987, a Relocation Committee determined that Mobile’s historic downtown area would be well suited for an expanded, state-of-the-art science center and IMAX Dome Theater (Now PCI Digital Dome Theater).
 The site chosen for the family attraction was the National Historic Landmark Matt Sloan Fire Station, and a 1950s police building, which was demolished to accommodate the new Exploreum.

 A capital campaign was launched, and philanthropic commitments were procured from officials at the city, county and federal level, as well as corporate and individual sponsors.